Study abroad: Options for expats

 Certainly, studying abroad can open the door to a wealth of opportunities.
 For the trailing spouse, those moments can be used to upgrade career skills or even prepare for a career change once a foreign assignment is over.
 For the expat executive, the foreign assignment may offer access to international programmes that will enhance his or her career opportunities in the future.

-The possibilities to study abroad are endless when it comes to educational programmes offered around the world; however, it’s important to select the right course before investing time and money.
+The possibilities to study abroad are endless when it comes to educational programmes offered around the world, and it’s important to select the right course before investing time and money.
 Here are some points to consider if you're looking to study abroad.

 What do you want to study abroad?